 Georgina was one of the original members of Garden Court North Chambers, having joined as a tenant in 1997.
 She is now a full-time Senior Lecturer in Law at the University of Lancaster in the areas of Criminal law, Crime and Criminal Justice, Evidence, Gender and Immigration and Asylum law.

-Georgina continues to retain strong links with Chambers as a non-practising door tenant.
+Georgina continues to retain strong links with Chambers as a non-practising Associate Member.
 This partnership helps to foster important links between academia and the legal world.
 In her academic career, Georgina is now responsible for a full programme of teaching, research and other activities.
 Georgina works with other members of Chambers in her Lancaster Law School initiatives:

 - Georgina was the staff convenor of the Lancaster University Innocence Project from its beginnings until 2016.
 The Project is now part of the Lancaster University Miscarriages of Justice Clinic.
 An Innocence Project (IP) is a student led project focusing on the study of wrongful criminal convictions, with a view to referral back to the Court of Appeal via the Criminal Cases Review Commission.
 Students are involved in investigating real criminal cases.
 Assistance is provided pro bono to prisoners who maintain their innocence and have exhausted their appeal rights.
 The Lancaster Project has been operating since 2007 and was officially launched in October 2008 with a public lecture from Paddy Hill and Gerry Conlon.
 Mark George QC regularly advises and trains members of the Project.
 Pete Weatherby QC and Mark Barlow have also provided training in the past;